KABoissonneault/KingmakerBugfixes/README.md

 - Fixed peaceful or quest-related world map encounters not being possible to trigger on upgraded regions, making some quests impossible to complete in those conditions
 - Polymorphed characters now preserve their natural weapon enchantments (ex: Magic Fang) through save and load
 - Feral Mutagen characters now preserve their natural weapon enchantments (ex: Magic Fang) through save.
 Unfortunately, they still lose it on load
+- Fixed issue where a sneak attack damage could fail to bypass Damage Reduction when the weapon you're using should bypass it
+- [Opt-out] Fixed issue where all enchantments counted as an extra "+1" for the purpose of bypassing Damage Reduction, including traits like Composite or Thrown.
+Now, if a DR requires +3 to bypass, it really requires +3.
+Also applies to Regeneration and Incorporeal magical weapon checks

 ### Ability fix